morgan-heisler/DeckBench/README.md

 **This repository does not redistribute conference papers or presentation slides.**

 Due to licensing restrictions, we instead provide:
-- metadata for each benchmark instance
+- metadata json file for each paper and slides link.
-- scripts to automatically retrieve publicly available PDFs and slides from official sources

 Users are responsible for complying with the original licenses of the retrieved materials.
-The paper and slides links a provided in `data/paper_slide_urls.json`.
+The paper and slides links are provided in `data/paper_slide_urls.json`.

 ---

 ## Installation